jarcane/crusture/README.md

 ### Step 2: Building your ClojureScript

-Next, you need to build the ClojureScript side.
-After opening up a terminal, you have to options:
+First, you need to build the ClojureScript side.
+After opening up a terminal, you have two options:

 1) To get an interactive development environment run: